bhavesh2799/My-Projects/README.md

 New URL(APK): https://drive.google.com/file/d/14-Q8nZiy9_anOndo0NIdI6O6m5SGGOIB/view?usp=sharing

+For source code, please contact at details mentioned on top of the page.

 # toQR (Mobile Application)
 toQR is a QR generating and scanning tool created to bring in all possible formats of data to be converted into QR codes.

 New URL(APK):https://drive.google.com/file/d/1rgHDrvgQG-WKrcy9OHQvy1Ilqd7yMgIN/view?usp=sharing

+For source code, please contact at details mentioned on top of the page.

 # NutriCal (Mobile Application)